Cray-HPE/sat/docs/man/sat-bootsys.8.rst

         NCNs, which are the only nodes that are powered on/off directly with IPMI.
 The default is 120 seconds.

+**--capmc-timeout** *CAPMC_TIMEOUT*
+        A timeout, in seconds, for components to reach desired power state after a CAPMC operation is performed.
+The default is 120 seconds.

+        This applies to waiting for compute nodes and application nodes to reach the powered off state if they had to be forcibly powered off with CAPMC after the shutdown with BOS.

+        This also applies to waiting for chassis to reach powered off state after they are powered off with CAPMC.

 SHUTDOWN OPTIONS
 ----------------
 These options apply only to the ``shutdown`` action.